cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 ## Overview

-The `HTMLRewriter` class allows developers to build comprehensive and expressive HTML parsers inside of Cloudflare Workers application.
+The `HTMLRewriter` class allows developers to build comprehensive and expressive HTML parsers inside of a Cloudflare Workers application.
 It can be thought of as a jQuery-like experience directly inside of your Workers application, allowing developers to build deeply functional applications, leaning on a powerful JavaScript API to parse and transform HTML.

 ## HTMLRewriter